szymor/soulfu/README.md

   + Saving System by Xuln,
   + Sky Box by MiR 2008,
   + Arena by bravebebe.
++ Background music has been enabled.
+It was already there, composed by Aaron.

 ## What will be done?
 I do not promise anything.
 The project is done in my free time.
 I have some ideas, though: